 Checking the Safety of Your Baby’s Crib

 Newborns sleep a lot – up to 18 hours a day – so creating a safe sleep environment is important.
-Taking a few moments to educate yourself about crib safety will help ensure that both you and your baby get a good, safe night’s sleep.
+Take a few moments to educate yourself about crib safety and help ensure that you and your baby get a good, safe night’s sleep.

 - Visit the Consumer Product Safety Commission website to verify that the crib you’ve purchased is safety-approved.

 - Make sure that the crib is properly assembled.
 Follow the instructions that come with the crib and double-check that every part is installed correctly.
 If you’re not sure you’ve done it right, call the manufacturer for assistance.

 - Do not use a hand-me-down crib or a crib that is more than 10 years old.
 Secondhand cribs may have missing parts or loose components, and many cribs sold prior to 2000 have been recalled.
 In fact, in 2011, the Consumer Product Safety Commission issued five new federal requirements for overall crib safety: